wangziqi2013/wangziqi2013.github.io/_posts/2018-03-15-SI-TM-Reducing-TM-Abort-Rates-Through-SI.markdown

 (T/O) based backward OCC validation (validate with committed transactions).
 Although these two approaches to concurrency control are not uncommon in software, in hardware they are relatively rare.

 SI-TM relies on a multiversion device called MVM (Multiversioned Memory).
-On a CMP with L1 private and L2 shared cache, the MVM is put before the shared L2.
+On a CMP with private L1 and shared LLC, the MVM is put before the LLC as a translation layer.
 MVM translates physical cache line address and version pair (addr., ver.) into a pointer to the versioned storage.
 The pointer can then be used to probe the shared cache, or, if misses, to probe main memory.
+L1 and L2 use the physical address from TLB as the tag. *When a cache line is evicted or when a request is sent, the message must go through MVM using the physical address and the version in the context register to obtain the physical address for probing LLC and DRAM.
+This is somehow awkward, because when invalidation message is received, there is no backward translation mechanism to invalidate the corresponding cache line in private L1/L2.
+In addition, the transaction is not fully virtualized, because now the physically tagged L1/L2 is actually virtually tagged.
+When a context switch happens, the speculative cache lines must be flushed or written back.*

 ![SI-TM MVM architecture]({{ "/static/SI-TM-architecture.png" | prepend: site.baseurl }} "SI-TM MVM"){: width="400px"}
 {: align="middle"}